ArtyETH06/artyeth06.github.io/README.md

 ## Certifications

-CRTP,PWPP,PWPA,PJPT, [get an overview](/certifications/) on the certifications I own
+- CRTP,PWPP,PWPA,PJPT, [get an overview](/certifications/) on the certifications I successfully passed